TSP Model Tutorial

 |Green||Showing positive price performance and acceptable as an investment|

 |Yellow||Acceptable as an investment but significantly better alternatives exist|

 |Red||Not recommended at this time|

-All items in green are acceptable investments, but we recommend you stick with the highest ranked options to achieve optimal performance.
+All items in green are considered acceptable investments, but we recommend you stick with the highest ranked options to achieve optimal performance.

-A final reminder, not following the TSP Model’s exact strategy and recommendations will result in returns that differ from the model’s historical and future performance.
+As a final reminder, not following the TSP Model’s exact strategy and recommendations will result in returns that differ from the model’s historical and future performance.